CT Holman's Background

 CT is a graduate of the American College of Traditional Chinese Medicine in San Francisco (2000) and has extensive post-graduate education with teachers that include Lillian Bridges (facial diagnosis), Master Zhong Xian Wu (macro cosmic treatment theory/qigong), Dr Wei Chieh-Young (acupuncture and physiology), and Dr Wang Ju-Yi (channel palpation, acupuncture, and physiology).
 He also had several years of combined study with Brian LaForgia and Brandt Stickley (Shen-Hammer pulse diagnosis).

 CT studied in China three times (1999, 2001, and 2003).
-He completed residency work at the Cheng Du TCM University Hospital training in the Internal Medicine, Pediatric, and Oncology Departments.
-CT also trained in a private acupuncture and herbal clinic in Cheng Du.
+He completed residency work at the Cheng Du TCM University Hospital, training in the Internal Medicine, Pediatric, and Oncology Departments.
+CT was also trained in a private acupuncture and herbal clinic in Cheng Du.
 He studied channel palpation and channel physiology with Dr. Wang Ju-Yi in Beijing.

 To see CT’s curriculum vitae, click here.